Parallel port: EPP and ECP

 The introduction of new devices like scanners and multi-function printers demanded much more performance than either the Bi-Tronics or IBM style backchannels could handle.
 Two other standards have become more popular for these purposes.
 The Enhanced Parallel Port (EPP), originally defined by Zenith Electronics, is similar to IBM's byte mode in concept, but changes details of the handshaking to allow up to 2 MB/s.
 The Extended Capability Port (ECP) is essentially an entirely new port in the same physical housing that also adds direct memory access based on ISA and run-length encoding to compress the data, which is especially useful when transferring simple images like faxes or black-and-white scanned images.
-ECP offers performance up to 2.5 MB/s in both directions.
+ECP offers performance up to 2.5 MB/s (20 Mbps) in both directions.

 All of these enhancements are collected as part of the IEEE 1284 standard.
 The first release in 1994 included original Centronics mode ("compatibility mode"), nibble and byte modes, as well as a change to the handshaking that was already widely used; the original Centronics implementation called for the BUSY lead to toggle with each change on any line of data (busy-by-line), whereas IEEE 1284 calls for BUSY to toggle with each received character (busy-by-character).
 This reduces the number of BUSY toggles and the resulting interruptions on both sides.
 A 1997 update standardized the printer status codes.
 In 2000, the EPP and ECP modes were moved into the standard, as well as several connector and cable styles, and a method for daisy chaining up to eight devices from a single port.

 Some host systems or print servers may use a strobe signal with a relatively low voltage output or a fast toggle.
 Any of these issues might cause no or intermittent printing, missing or repeated characters or garbage printing.
 Some printer models may have a switch or setting to set busy by character; others may require a handshake adapter.